 How to Control Light From your Cleveland Windows04/02/2018Nate Gromen There are a lot of reasons you might want to block light from coming through windows in Cleveland.
 Whether you want to dampen ambient street light, cars constantly driving down your street, or regular sunlight, controlling the light coming from your windows is important for a good night’s sleep.
 Image courtesy of Room ResolutionsFor those looking to get better sleep, here are a few ways Cleveland homeowners can best control the light.What Window Coverings Block Light The Best?Many Cleveland window treatments claim to help black out your windows, and you can basically divide them into three groups: the good, the bad, and the ugly.
-Here’s how they stack up.Light Controlling Window Treatments – The GoodThe best window treatments to block light from your windows should do a few things:Effectively prevent light from entering.Adjust easily depending on your needs throughout the day.Look stylish.The window covering that hits all these marks is Cleveland plantation shutters.
-When you shut the slats, shutters create a kind of seal on your windows, blocking nearly all the light.
+Here’s how they stack up.Light Controlling Window Treatments – The GoodThe best window treatments to block light from your windows should do a few things:Effectively prevent light from entering.Adjust easily depending on your needs.Look stylish.The window covering that hits all these marks is Cleveland plantation shutters.
+When the louvers are completely shut, shutters create a kind of seal on your windows, blocking nearly all the light.
 Our patented Polywood shutters also come with built-in weatherstripping that covers the gaps along the frame, making them even more effective.
 And unlike hardware store shutters, Polywood is guaranteed to split or crack, which can result in gaps that let light in.And unlike some gaudy DIY window blackout products, shutters look amazing in any room.
 Instead of looking like hardware, they’re as fashionable as they are effective.Another option in the “good” category is light-blocking roller shades.
 These are made with thick and layered material to block a good amount of light, and extend to the edges of your window opening.
 There can be some miniscule gaps around the edges of the shade where light may seep in.
-But for something other than shutters, light-blocking shades make the cut.Light Controlling Window Treatments – The BadIn this category we have window coverings that don’t quite go the distance when it comes to blocking out light.
-Any type of fabric window treatment, from curtains to drapes, can let some light in if they aren’t both extremely thick and extend beyond the frame of your window.
+But for something other than shutters, light-blocking shades make the cut.Light Controlling Window Treatments – The BadIn this category we have window coverings that don’t quite cut it when it comes to blocking out light.
+Any kind of fabric window treatment, from curtains to drapes, will allow some light in if they aren’t both extremely thick and extend beyond the frame of your window.
 Even heavy-duty blinds don’t fare well, since the slats on blinds don’t lock into each other like shutter louvers do.
 That means light is going to come in, even if it’s at a very slight angle.Light Controlling Window Treatments – The UglySearch for “Cleveland window blackouts” in Google and you’ll probably find some do it yourself sheets made to hang in a window frame to block light.
-Most of them are customizable to your window’s dimensions, and stick to your frame with velcro or something similar.
-And for the most part, they work fairly well.But there are a few drawbacks with these products.
+Most of them are customizable to your window size and shape, and adhere to your frame with velcro or something similar.
+And for the most part, they work fairly well.But the issues with those products are twofold.
 First off, they’re kind of ugly.
 Most of these products give up fashion for effectiveness.
-So if you put in of these blackout sheets, be sure to do it in a place that you don’t mind looking kind of drab.Creative Commons by License Second, for being easy to install, you’d better hope that you won’t have to take them up and down often.
+So if you put in of these blackout sheets, do it in a place that you don’t mind looking kind of drab.Creative Commons by License Second, for being easy to install, you’d better hope that you won’t have to take them up and down often.
 The adhesive that keeps them adhered to the wall can wear off fairly easily, which means you’ve got no choice but to try another one.Let Sunburst Shutters Cleveland Help You SeeTo learn more about plantation shutters and other window treatments to block light, get in touch with your Cleveland shutter team.
 Complete the form below or give us a call at 440-561-6787 today to schedule a free, in-home window treatment consultation.